 For the past year, Aneka’s spells have backfired, and her wand licence suspended, so she can’t rely on magic.
 The problem is that she needs to stop the evil Lord NoAir from destroying Earth.

 An elf and a werewolf pose as allies, but Aneka is wary.
 With such an important quest, she needs help and must decide who to trust.

 Shadow the Moon is a funny and exciting adventure filled with witches, goblins, garbage lizards and dragons.
 It will have you laughing, squirming and wishing that you also have a chicken that lays different flavoured eggs!

-Copies are $16 each, including postage and handling within Australia.
+Copies are AU$21.00 which includes postage within Australia.